Fact-checked by the ZeroinDaily editorial team

 Does Loom have an AI feature for documentation?

 Loom includes AI-powered video summaries and auto-generated transcripts on paid plans.
-However, these features summarize video content rather than producing structured step-by-step guides.
+These features summarize video content rather than producing structured step-by-step guides.
 For true SOP generation, Scribe’s auto-capture method is significantly more structured and actionable.

 Which tool is better for onboarding new employees?